-**Announcement: To all the sweet and beautiful students of yoga whom I’ve encountered along this path thusfar… For the moment, I will be limiting my schedule of regular classes in order to plant my soul firmly back in the earth growing and sharing delicious organic veggies.
-I may also lead occasional workshops, advanced practices, or retreats as they arise, so link up with me via social media to stay in touch.
+To all the sweet and beautiful students of yoga whom I’ve encountered along this path thusfar… Most of you know that for the past few years, I have been limiting my schedule of regular classes while building my farming skills, having babies, and preparing for a life on the road.
+As of 2017, I am still on this path.
+You can continue to find me leading occasional SUP (Paddleboard) Yoga workshops, advanced practices, or retreats as they arise, so link up with me via social media to stay in touch.
 Thank you, thank you, thank you for sharing your energy, your breath, your movement, and your intention on your mat time and time again.
 May your practice keep you, as always, happy, healthy, and free.
 All the best.
 Namaste.
 A.

 Inspired by a mix of traditional and modern approaches to body movement, my aim is always to ensure a safe, purposeful, and challenging practice with a focus on asana integrity and alignment.
-I teach in both heated and non-heated spaces, and you’ll find me leading classes of all different paces to yogis of all levels.
+I teach in both heated and non-heated spaces, on water and on land, and you’ll find me leading classes of all different paces to yogis of all levels.

 “You are an intuitive, understanding instructor, and you may not know this, but you inspire confidence and focus in my practice.
 Not to mention, you don’t have bad taste in music!” ~ Sierra